+Consumption of fermented foods dates back thousands of years.
+This practice is still being passed from one generation to another.
 The health benefits of fermented foods are hard to ignore, as they provide benefits to our guts that modern processed foods simply can't match.

 We've done all the research about the benefits of fermented foods to that you don't have to, and we'll share our top tips about how to get more of these beneficial microbes into your diet.

-The definition of fermentation is the chemical breakdown of a substance through enzymes that are provided by bacteria, yeast or other microorganisms.
+Fermentation is the chemical breakdown of a substance through enzymes that are provided by bacteria, yeast or other microorganisms.

 Essentially, when a food is fermented it is left to sit in a microbial rich mixture until the sugars and carbs are slowly broken down through the munching of hungry bacteria.

 The breakdown of lactose and other sugars through these substances makes fermented foods easier to digest for the human body, and once inside you they even help to break down toxic microorganisms like E. coli.

 Fermentation also preserves vegetables for longer periods of time because it prevents the process of decomposition from taking place.
 In many cases, vegetables are fermented through the process of being submerged in salty brine which kills off dangerous pathogens before the healthy bacteria have a chance to munch on them.

 The natural sugars and carbs are slowly turned into lactic acid, which is the substance that gives pickles their distinctive sour taste.